 The service is available in 19 countries across the globe, including the United States, Germany, or Australia.

 HelloFresh, headquartered in Berlin, Germany, was founded in 2011 by Dominik Richter (CEO), Thomas Griesel, and Jessica Nilsson.

 The company, founded and led by Oliver Samwer, is known for copying successful businesses and deploying copycat companies all around the world.
 In the years prior, Samwer made billions off building and selling European versions of YouTube, eBay, Groupon, and more.

 To build these companies, Rocket seeks out the most talented individuals from the world’s best business schools.
 Work experience in management consulting and investment banking, as well as a competitive background in sports, round up the profile.

 Richter and Griesel were both fitting the mold.
-They possessed degrees from WHU-Otto Beisheim School of Management in Vallendar, Germany (Samwer’s alma mater), and the London School of Economics, possessed work experience at Goldman and OC&C Strategy Consultants and played soccer on a semi-professional level.
+They earned degrees from WHU-Otto Beisheim School of Management in Vallendar, Germany (Samwer’s alma mater), and the London School of Economics, had work experience at Goldman and OC&C Strategy Consultants, and played soccer on a semi-professional level.